namittiman/InfraRed/DESIGN.md

 * **Provisioning**

-	The core of the problem that the bot solves is that of automating the tiring process of provisioning and settin up servers.
+	The core of the problem that the bot solves is that of automating the tiring process of spinning up VMs through a sequence of long-running API calls.
+Once spun-up, the VMs are automatically configured based on the users preferences *(setting up a certain dev/test environment or even settin up Hadoop/Spark on a cluster of such VMs)*.

+	We wish to further extend the functionality associated with Big-Data applications (Spark & Hadoop) by having the bot not only configure the cluster but also setup a public facing iPython Notebook or Apache Zeppelin interface, cutting down the need to SSH, making this use case accessible to even the not so technologically inclined userbase such as analysts.

 * **Tracking**